tower-rs/tower/guides/inventing-service.md

     // `T`'s error type
     T::Error: From<tokio::time::error::Elapsed>,
 {
-    // Our response type is the same as `T`'s since we
+    // Our response type is the same as `T`'s, since we
     // don't have to modify the result type Response = T::Response;